asyncLucas/raspberry-pi-3/docker/jellyfin.md

 ✅ Done!
 Now Jellyfin is running via Portainer, configs are safe on your external disk, and the disk is mounted properly with the right permissions so you don’t hit *“The path could not be found”* anymore.

-Perfect!
-Let’s extend your Jellyfin tutorial to include **backup and restore** so all your configs, metadata, and library info are safe.

 ---